EternityForest/EmberOS/README.md

 Note that this won't affect home dirs, they have a separate tmpfs.

+## Provisioning.sh

+At boot, if there is a file named /sketch/provisioning.sh, it will be ran, then renamed to /sketch/provisioning.sh.RAN, and any output logged to /sketch/provisioning.sh.log

 ### Kaithem

 Go to https://hostname.local:8001, and ignore the security warnings you will get(You're on a private network, right?)